Alberta family taken in naked kidnapping case were frightened, want answers

-An Alberta family allegedly kidnapped by a group of naked neighbours, who may have unknowingly drank some hallucinogenic tea, say it was a frightening experience.
+An Alberta family allegedly kidnapped by a group of naked neighbours, who may have unknowingly drunk some hallucinogenic tea, say it was a frightening experience.

 And the family members say until they learn more facts about what happened, they don't know how to feel about the ordeal.